 However, there are significant differences in how both tools help deliver a Windows 10 migration or Windows 10 servicing model project.
 Of course, both have their advantages and disadvantages and need to be the right fit for your organizational needs, so today I want to take a closer look at those.
 But before we try to unravel the differences, let's get a first impression of each product.

-Microsoft Upgrade Readiness Overview
+Microsoft Windows Analytics - Upgrade Readiness Overview

 Microsoft Upgrade Readiness, formerly known as Upgrade Analytics, is a completely cloud-based tool that is marketed by Microsoft under the wider umbrella of Windows Analytics, which now also includes Update Compliance and Device Health (both still in public preview).
 Microsoft describes the tool as having: